brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 }
 ```

-The definition of the concept is complicated (see [\[range.zip.transform.iterator\]/1](http://eel.is/c++draft/range.zip.transform.iterator#1)).
+The definition of `iterator_category` is complicated (see [\[range.zip.transform.iterator\]/1](http://eel.is/c++draft/range.zip.transform.iterator#1)).
 But importantly it's only present if all the underlying ranges are forward ranges.
 And then, when it is present, it's just basically the common category of all the underlying ranges.
 The wording is a bit involved here, but the underlying operation isn't that complex.

 So... how do you do that?